Open source technologies continue to make headway in the enterprise, and none more so, perhaps, than open source database management systems (DBMS).

 The report continues: "Every enterprise should now consider open source databases as part of its overall DBMS strategy, as doing this will deliver cost savings, especially when supporting small to midsized applications."

-By Forrester's calculations, open source databases are capable of supporting 80% of business applications, making them a viable alternative to commercial databases from the likes of
+By Forrester's calculations, open source databases are capable of supporting 80% of business applications, making them a viable alternative to commercial databases from the likes of Oracle and IBM in most instances.

 They're a lot cheaper, too.
 Like most open source technologies, open source databases are largely free to deploy and use.
 That translates into cost savings ranging from 20% to 55% over three years when compared with commercial databases, according to Forrester clients that have implemented an open source database.